The Basic Rules of Roulette

 | Column | 12 | 2:1 | 32.43% |

-Special Rules: La Partage and En Prison
+Special Rules: La Partage & En Prison

 These two rules apply only to even-money outside bets and only when the ball lands on zero.
-They are standard on French Roulette tables and occasionally available on European tables.
-Both rules reduce the house edge on even-money bets from 2.70% to 1.35% — the lowest house edge available in standard roulette.
+They are standard on French Roulette tables and occasionally on European tables.
+Both rules reduce the house edge on even-money bets from 2.70% to 1.35% — the lowest available in standard roulette.

-Announced and Call Bets
+Announced & Call Bets

-Announced bets (also called call bets) are sector-based bets that cover specific sections of the physical wheel rather than positions on the betting grid.
-They are a feature of European and French Roulette — not available on American wheels.
+Announced bets cover specific sections of the physical wheel — not positions on the betting grid.
+They are a feature of European and French Roulette only (not American).
 They are called out to the croupier by name and placed as multi-chip combinations.
+Many online tables have a racetrack interface for placing these directly.

 The House Edge Explained

-This means that over a long session, for every €100 wagered, the casino expects to keep €2.70.
-Over 1,000 spins at €10 per spin, that is €270 in expected losses.
-No betting system changes this — systems only rearrange when and how much you win and lose, not the underlying expectation.
-See our full house edge guide and use the payout calculator to model any bet combination.
+For every €100 wagered, the casino expects to keep €2.70.
+Over 1,000 spins at €10/spin: €270 in expected losses.
+No betting system changes this — systems only rearrange when and how much you win or lose, not the underlying expectation.
+Compare every payout against its true probability in the full roulette odds and payouts guide, read the house edge breakdown, or use the payout calculator to model any bet.

 Which Variant Should You Play?